Transport

 - support development of the 30-year Auckland Integrated Transport Plan.
 This will provide Aucklanders with better access to public transport and a better-connected, more efficient transport system

-- make progress on the Eastern Busway between Pakuranga to Botany including the Rā Hihi (flyover) above Reeves Road and across Tī Rākau Drive
+- make progress on the Eastern Busway between Pakuranga and Botany including the Rā Hihi (flyover) above Reeves Road and across Tī Rākau Drive

 - support the opening of City Rail Link in 2026.
 This includes: